princengoc/unspoken/README.md

 getPlayerAssignment
 * [ ] player order should be by first joined in room, otherwise new player joining will cause player icons to change

-Sign up
-* [ ] signup form should require a username
-* [ ] pasword field too small

-In game
-* [ ] change playerAvatar to an ActionIcon so that mouse over has a clickable effect

 Speaking / Setup
 * [ ] Improve asthetics: eg messages have borders instead of plain text